Linkedin

 Climate ambition

-As part of Ecopetrol's efforts to contribute to the Sustainable Development Goals, the Paris Agreement and Colombia's Nationally Determined Contribution (NDC), the company maintains its commitment to achieve zero net GHG emissions by 2050 (scopes 1 and 2) and to move towards a fair and equitable energy transition.
+As part of Ecopetrol's efforts to contribute to the Sustainable Development Goals, the Paris Agreement and Colombia's Nationally Determined Contribution (NDC), the company maintains its commitment to achieve net-zero GHG emissions by 2050 (scopes 1 and 2) and to move towards a fair and equitable energy transition.

 To achieve this, a decarbonization plan has been defined, which includes short-, medium, and long-term actions in:

-(i) GHG emissions information management, which includes ensuring the quality, integrity, consistency, and transparency of the information reported.
+(i) GHG emissions information management, which includes ensuring the quality, integrity, consistency, and transparency of the reported information.

 (iii) Strategic portfolio management, with the implementation of economic instruments associated with GHG emissions and climate change criteria for the incorporation and divestment of assets.